teru01/gstbgen/README.md

 # gstbgen

-gstbgen generates stub server code for external APIs and is primarily used for system analysis, load testing, and debugging.
+gstbgen generates stub server code of external APIs and is primarily used for system analysis, load testing, and debugging.

 # Why gstbgen?

 Stub servers are often created to avoid overloading external APIs in load tests or for analysis and debugging and so on.

-If the system under test(SUT) is complex and depends on many external APIs, or if it is legacy and not well documented, creating stubs to mimic requests and responses can be a daunting task.
+If the system under test(SUT) is complex and depends on many external APIs, or if it is legacy and not well documented, creating stubs to mimic the external APIs can be a daunting task.

 gstbgen semi-automates such tasks and helps create stub servers from collected requests and responses.